shashidwivedi/campaign-manager/README.md

 </html>
 ```

-**Create a file and open it in browser using the above html for the demo.**
+**For the demo, create an html file, copy the above html into it and open in the browser.**